Updated Mar 14, 2026§ For Vehicles

 Monimoto is a Lithuania-based company that makes exactly one thing: motorcycle theft trackers.
 They've been at it since 2016 and have a solid reputation in the European riding community.
 The Monimoto 9 is their latest model.

 Here's how it works.
 You hide the tracker on your bike.
 You carry a small key fob on your keychain.
 When you walk away from your bike, the fob goes out of Bluetooth range and the tracker arms itself automatically.
-If someone moves your bike without the fob nearby, Monimoto sends a push notification, then calls your phone, then starts streaming GPS coordinates to the app.

-That's it.
-No ride logging.
-No speed alerts.
-No social features.
+That's it -- no ride logging, no speed alerts, no social features.
 Just theft detection.

 If you're looking for a tracker that also logs your rides, GPS trackers without monthly fees like the LandAirSea 54 are better suited.
 Monimoto is purpose-built for one scenario: your bike gets stolen, and you need to know immediately.

-Monimoto 9: The Specs That Actually Matter
+What Are the Monimoto 9 Specs That Actually Matter?

-Monimoto 9 GPS Tracker
+Monimoto 9

 The embedded eSIM is a nice touch.
 No hunting for compatible SIM cards, no activation headaches.
 It just works out of the box.
 Rider Magazine's review confirmed the same experience: unbox, charge, pair, done.